webgio/Rotativa/README.markdown

 It generates Pdf also from authorized actions (web forms authentication).

 You can also output images from MVC with ActionAsImage, ViewAsImage, RouteAsImage, UrlAsImage.

+##Rotativa HQ

+[RotativaHQ.com](http://rotativahq.com) is a SaaS version of Rotativa, hosted on Azure.
+Currently in beta stage, you can register for free.